 |Heathrow Airport||LHR||19.3 miles||Car rental desks at Terminals 2, 3, 4 and 5|

 |Gatwick Airport||LGW||51.3 miles||Car rental desks in both terminals|

 |Stansted Airport||STN||39.9 miles||Stansted Airport Car Rental Village|

 If you rent a car in London, you should always choose full insurance, regardless of the amount of time you plan on driving.
-When renting a car, you should also pay extra attention to include a liability insurance with a high coverage.
+When renting a car, you should also pay extra attention to include liability insurance with high coverage.

 The most important thing to remember is that in England, they drive on the left.
 Inexperienced drivers are advised to first practice their skills on less frequented roads.
 All drivers in England must be at least 18 years old and have a valid driving licence.
 A European or international driver's licence is sufficient.
 All passengers must wear seat belts, but drivers are only responsible for themselves and minors.

 |Type of road||Maximum speed in mph||Maximum speed in km/h|

 |Highway||70 mph||112 km/h|